Weekend Stock Market Outlook – July 2 2023

 Technical analysis of daily SPX prices

-SPX Price & Volume Chart for the Week of April 16 2023
+SPX Price & Volume Chart for the Week of June 25 2023

 Technical analysis of daily SPX prices

-SPX Elliott Wave Analysis for the Week of April 16 2023 – Bearish Count
+SPX Elliott Wave Analysis for the Week of June 25 2023 – Bearish Count

 Technical analysis of daily SPX prices

-SPX Elliott Wave Analysis for the Week of April 16 2023 – Bullish Count
+SPX Elliott Wave Analysis for the Week of June 25 2023 – Bullish Count

 COMMENTARY

-Best To Your Week!
+Best to Your Week!

 P.S.
 If you find this research helpful, please tell a friend.